Understanding Task Representations in Neural Networks via Bayesian Ablation: Analyses

 \subsection{Mutual information, reverse inference, and polysemanticity}

 We now consider how the AMD can be used to address the reverse inference problem of identifying the task from the representational unit activations.
-That is, beyond evaluating whether a representational unit $h_i$ contains sufficient information to decode the task, we ask whether $h_i$ is \emph{causally involved} in encoding the task, i.e. whether the unit is mono- or polysemantic \cite{arora2018linear, elhage2022superposition, bricken2023monosemanticity} with respect to the various tasks in the dataset.
+That is, beyond evaluating whether a representational unit $h_i$ contains sufficient information to decode the task, we ask whether $h_i$ is \emph{causally involved} in encoding the task, i.e. whether the unit is mono- or polysemantic \citep{arora2018linear, elhage2022superposition, bricken2023monosemanticity} with respect to the various tasks in the dataset.

 By leveraging the AMD, we isolate $h_i$'s necessity for task performance, distinguishing incidental activations from task-relevant contributions and quantifying how its influence is distributed across multiple tasks.
-This conditional probability is given by:

-Marginalizing over individual units gives the probability of a task given the activation state of a unit:
+This conditional probability $P(t \mid m, c)$ and its marginalization over individual units $P(t \mid m_i, c)$, where $m'_i$ is the value of the $i^\text{th}$ bit in mask $m'$, are given by